verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 />
 ```

-Remember that `x` descriptor in the `srcset` attribute, we will use this later. `1x` meaning "this is the image for regular screens", `2x` meaning "this is the image for HiDPI <abbr title="also known as">aka</abbr> Retina display".
-Depending on the device's screen, browsers are to pick the corresponding source and don't stretch it.
+That `x` descriptor in the `srcset` attribute, is to match sources to screen densities. `1x` means "this is the image for regular screens", `2x` means "this is the image for HiDPI / Retina displays".
+Depending on the device's screen, browsers will pick the corresponding source.

 ## Responsive images

-[Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) are an HTML spec that allows you to serve the proper image size to your users, depending on the space your image occupies on the user's screen, and taking the device pixel ratio into account.
+[Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) are an HTML spec that allows you to serve the proper image size to users, depending on the space the image occupies on the user's screen, and taking the device pixel ratio into account.

-The simplest way to do that is to list all the image sizes we have in a `srcset` attribute, using the `w` descriptor, and tell the browser how big is our image using the `sizes` attribute.
-Browsers will do the math and they will download the most appropriate image.
+The simplest way to code responsive images is to list all the image sizes you have in a `srcset` attribute, using the `w` descriptor, and tell the browser how big is our image, using the `sizes` attribute.
+Browsers will do the math and will download the most appropriate image.

-If you're confused, I recommend you to [read this in-depth explanation](https://ericportis.com/posts/2014/srcset-sizes/).

 ```html
 <img